-The Company shall screen all its clients manually on a quarterly basis through WorldCheck Refinitiv.
+The Company shall screen all its clients manually on a quarterly basis through World Check Refinitiv.
+Further the Company also has a subscription to Batch Risk Screen KYC 360 search tool, through which all of its clients are screened on a daily basis.
+Any new clients signed up are added to the list.
 By clients to be screened means all stakeholders, directors, bank signatories, officers and any other connected person to the Company's clients.

-9.10.2 Internal procedures of the Company with regards to hits received on a client:

-Usually, when a hit is found against a client and connected person of the client, the following procedures are followed:
+9.10.2 Internal procedures of the Company with regards to hits received on a client: Usually, when a hit is found against a client and connected person of the client, the following procedures are followed:

-- a) First of all, the file handler checks whether the hit matches with the client's details. - b) If related to the client, the seriousness of the hit mentioned in the report is checked. - c) If it is a serious hit (such as a criminal or civil offence, we go back to the client to request for further information such as the case law and the outcome of the case confirmed by the lawyers involved). - d) If it is a minor hit, this is also investigated either by going back to the client for further information and also through our independent research. - e) We also check whether the hits are positive matches or negative matches.
+a) First of all, the file handler checks whether the hit matches with the client's details.

+b) If related to the client, the seriousness of the hit mentioned in the report is checked.

+c) If it is a serious hit (such as a criminal or civil offence, we go back to the client to request for further information such as the case law and the outcome of the case confirmed by the lawyers involved).

+d) If it is a minor hit, this is also investigated either by going back to the client for further information and also through our independent research.

+e) We also check whether the hits are positive matches or negative matches.
 If it is a negative match, then the hit is discounted.
 All records are kept on file and duly documented.